 SUPI shall not be revealed to application servers.

+The system shall allow privacy protection of the SUPI when exchanged between the UE and the network for the purposes of AKMA services.

 The 3GPP network shall be able to recover the SUPI based on an alternative identifier used between 3GPP network and application server.